 Second, our Campus Climate Survey is study of ourselves, for ourselves.
 While we have the benefit of seeing some comparison of what has improved or not improved between 2006 and 2012, we do not have the benefit of seeing how the experiences of this campus compare to other campuses through a similar survey.
 There are many strengths in Puget Sound’s work toward and commitment to an inclusive campus climate—including our willingness to take a thorough look at ourselves—which we acknowledge, even as we examine data and consider action steps to accomplish additional gains in the future.

-The DAC report consists of five sub-reports focusing on the identified facets of identity/social participation stated previously.
-The reports will be shared with the campus community during the 2013-14 academic year in a forum style format.
-DAC members who contributed to the production of the report will give a campus climate presentation on each sub-group report and facilitate further discussion around the data and issues presented.
-The DAC campus sub-reports will also be available on SoundNet to campus community members to view.
+The preliminary report consisted of five sub-reports focusing on the identified facets of identity/social participation stated previously.
+The reports were shared with the campus community during the 2013-14 academic year in a forum style format.
+DAC members who contributed to the production of the report gave a campus climate presentation on each sub-group report and facilitated further discussion around the data and issues presented.
+The DAC campus sub-reports are available on SoundNet for campus community members to view.
 The vision for diversity and inclusion at Puget Sound states:

 “We believe that reflective, thoughtful, and respectful examination of the differing dimensions of diversity educates and empowers all who work and study here to be advocates for inclusion and equity.
 All members of this community share in cultivating, sustaining, and continuously developing an environment in which equity is intentionally sought and inclusiveness is practiced.”